evildmp/BrachioGraph/docs/get-started/install.rst

 Install the software
 =====================

+The next step is to install the software.
+Raspberry PiOS Bullseye Lite has been tested.

-``brachiograph.py`` requires a few additional components, and needs to be run in a Python 3 environment, using Python 3.6 or later.
+The BrachioGraph library requires a few additional components.
+It needs to be run in a Python 3 environment, using Python 3.6 or later.
+Raspberry PiOS Bullseye will provide Python 3.9 or later.

 Install system packages